 Let’s not forget the political situation here.
-The GOP controls all three branches of government, but hampered by a shrinking Senate majority, a lack of presidential legislative leadership, and their own infighting has left them with very few policy successes, including a failure to repeal the ACA which was a long time promise.
+The GOP controls all three branches of government, but a shrinking Senate majority, a lack of presidential legislative leadership, and their own infighting has left them with very few policy successes, including a failure to repeal the ACA, which was a long time promise.
 When somebody like Ryan, who loves the smell of tax cuts in the morning, or any of these other true believers, look at this, looks at what’s going to happen with the midterms, and realizes they’re probably not going to get to achieve anything they really want—it’s like, why take the job?

 What scares me is that the end of that line of thinking is the Onion video of the congress that forgot how a bill is promulgated and passed.